 The FDE technology type is special due to its physical scope and its limited external interfaces.
 This leads to some difficulties in evaluating the correctness of the implementation of the TOE's provided security functions.
-In the case of the Authorization Acquisition (AA), it may be difficult to trigger the interface to demonstrate the TSF is properly conditioning a password, or combining multiple submasks.
+In the case of the Encryption Engine, it may be difficult to trigger the interface to demonstrate the TSF is properly encrypting the user data.
 Therefore methods have to be described on how to overcome this challenge (as well as others) in a comparable, transparent and repeatable manner in this document.

-Furthermore the main functionality of the AA is to gather user input and provide the Encryption Engine with a value that can be used to make the data encryption key available for encryption/decryption functions.
-In order to ensure comparable, transparent and repeatable evaluation of the implemented mechanisms, methods have to be described that may consist of agreed evaluation approaches, e.g. how to prove that the claimed functionality is really done by the TOE.
+Furthermore the main functionality of FDEs is to store user data in encrypted form on the device.
+In order to ensure comparable, transparent and repeatable evaluation of the implemented cryptographic mechanisms, methods have to be described that may consist of agreed evaluation approaches, e.g. how to prove that the claimed encryption of user data is really done by the TOE or how to prove that the user data is only stored in encrypted form (and not additionally in clear text), but also of definitions of possibly necessary special test tools and their manuals.

-Field of special use: Full Drive Encryption devices, specifically the set of security functional requirements associated with the Authorization Acquisition component.
+Field of special use: Full Drive Encryption devices, specifically the set of security functional requirements associated with the encryption engine component.